airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 check(Config) -> AirbyteConnectionStatus
 ```

 The `check` command validates that, given a configuration, that the Actor is able to connect and access all resources that it needs in order to operate. e.g. Given some Postgres credentials, it determines whether it can connect to the Postgres database.
 If it can, it will return a success response.
-If it fails (perhaps the password is incorrect), it will return a failed response and (when possible) a helpful error message.
+If it fails because of a configuration issue (perhaps the password is incorrect), it will return a failed response and (when possible) a helpful error message.
+A failed response will be considered as a config error.
+If it fails because of a connector issue, the `check` command should return a trace message.
 If an actor's `check` command succeeds, it is expected that all subsequent methods in the sync will also succeed.

 #### Input: